Lake Ronkonkoma (lake)

 Lake Ronkonkoma is a freshwater lake in Suffolk County, New York.
 It is a kettle lake formed by retreating glaciers and is the largest freshwater lake on Long Island; it has a circumference of about 2 mi and is 0.65 mi across on average.

-The lake is owned by the Town of Islip under the terms of the Nichols Patent.
+The lake is owned by the Town of Islip under the terms of the Nicolls Patent.
 The land around it is controlled by three town governments – Smithtown, Islip and Brookhaven.
 The separation originated because three different Native American communities claimed lands on different shores, and these claims continued when the tribes gave separate deeds to the land under their control.
 The name Ronkonkoma comes from an Algonquian expression meaning "boundary fishing-lake", also earlier written as Raconkumake and Raconkamuck.

 Beginnings

 Smithtown founder Richard Smith's original holdings included the headwaters of the Nissequogue River east to a "freshwater pond called Raconkamuck," which translates as "the boundary fishing place" in the Algonquian language.
 What is now known as Lake Ronkonkoma served as a boundary between lands occupied by four Native American communities: Nissequogues, Setaukets, Secatogues and Unkechaugs.

 The Smithtown side of Lake Ronkonkoma was settled by the 1740s, but it was not until the late 1890s that the area gained widespread public attention.
 That's when boarding houses and hotels were erected to accommodate a growing number of tourists drawn by claims that the lake's waters had special healing powers.
 By the 1920s, beach pavilions had sprung up.
 The Long Island Rail Road, which was completed to nearby Lakeland in 1842 (the depot was moved to Ronkonkoma in 1883), helped transform what had been a sleepy farming hamlet.

 The lake was created by a retreating glacier.
 Portions of its irregular basin are unusually deep for Long Island, but most of the lake is less than 15 ft deep.
 As a rule of thumb, it is unproductive to fish deeper than 15 ft in Lake Ronkonkoma because there is seldom enough dissolved oxygen to sustain fish beyond this depth.

-The primary gamefish are largemouth bass and smallmouth bass.
+The primary gamefish are largemouth and smallmouth bass.

 Lake Ronkonkoma holds large bass but locating them is a challenge due to the scarcity of natural structure to attract these fish.
 Chain pickerel are extremely rare.
 In the last two decades, white perch and yellow perch populations have increased to the point of upsetting the ecological balance of the lake.